ChannelEngine: product feeds

 id, "This basic t-shirt has a ""print"" with a funny text. <br><br>The fabric is made of 92% cotton, 5% elastane and 3% awesomeness.", phone number, title,

-ChannelEngine uses UTF-8 as the default encoding for all data, so if you do not specify the encoding for your product feed or if it's in an encoding format we can not support, you'll see strange characters on product data.
-We strongly recommend supplying all data in UTF-8 formatting to prevent incorrect decoding.
+ChannelEngine uses UTF-8 as the default encoding for all data.
+If you do not specify the encoding for your product feed or if it is in an encoding format other than UTF-8, odd characters appear on product data.
+It is highly recommended to provided all data in UTF-8 formatting to prevent incorrect decoding.

-If a leading feed does not contain actual parent or grandparent products, a (grand)parent can be automatically created by ChannelEngine.
-This does have the requirement that the feed containing the 'children' already have a shared identifier grouping them together that could be used as the merchant product number for the parent.
+If a leading feed does not contain parent or grandparent products, these can be automatically created by ChannelEngine.
+It is required that the feed containing the children already have a shared identifier grouping them, which could be used as the Merchant product number for the parent.